 That benefit of working working in advance means avoiding situations where you suddenly realize you have a deadline for content the next day at 8 a.m., and nothing is written (not that I’m speaking from personal experience or anything).
 Set a schedule for weekly posts and stick with it.
 It’ll give you peace of mind, and help build a following with a regular and familiar schedule.

 3. Get social.

-While we’re on the topic of different channels – so you’re on Twitter, Facebook, Instagram, YouTube, and Snapchat?
-That’s awesome, but are you using all of those platforms to their full potential?
+So you’re on Twitter, Facebook, Instagram, YouTube, LinkedIn, Pinterest, and Snapchat?
+That’s awesome!
+But are you using all of those platforms to their full potential?
 Make sure that your editorial calendar also includes scheduling for social media posts.
-Social media is an important way that businesses communicate with their audience and it needs to be given the same level of attention and planning as your other content.
-Having accounts on several social media platforms won’t serve you any purpose unless you actually use them.
+Social media is a prime way for businesses to communicate with their audience, and it needs to be given the same level of attention and planning as your other content.
+Having accounts on several social media platforms won’t do you any good unless you actually use them.

 4. Get a head start on approvals.

 Raise your hand if you work or have worked in an office where rounding up approvals is about as enjoyable as a root canal.

 A lengthy approval process isn’t uncommon, but it can have you feeling rushed to get content prepared and posted on time.
 Set aside a bit of time every month to write the pieces that require approval before being published and get the necessary sign-offs well ahead of time.